 Macroeconomic implication of the MPC - The aggregate consumption function

 It is evident that people with high disposable incomes usually drive more expensive cars and live in more expensive houses with more money spent on their daily products.
-Empirical analyses suggest, however, consumption function holds across the economy as a whole.
+Empirical analyses suggest, however, the consumption function holds across the economy as a whole.
 In other words, there is a clear relationship between total disposable income and aggregate consumer spending, ascribed as the aggregate consumption function.

-Since a considerable part of the Gross Domestic Product (GDP) is consumer spending, increasing disposable income on a larger scale, and therefore the fraction of it spent, is very important in managing the economy.
+Since a considerable part of the Gross Domestic Product (GDP) is consumer spending, increasing disposable income on a larger scale, and therefore the fraction of it spent is very important in managing the economy.

-It is particularly relevant in economic downturns when output or GDP is shrinking, and the unemployment rate is rising.
-In such a situation, during the Great Recession or the COVID-19 crisis for example, people, in general, have less disposable income.
+It is particularly relevant in economic downturns when output or GDP is shrinking and the unemployment rate is rising.
+In such a situation, during the Great Recession or the COVID-19 crisis, for example, people, in general, have less disposable income.

 Governments can possibly affect disposable income and thus stimulate spending through government transfers, such as the $600 unemployment benefit introduced in the coronavirus crisis.
 The value of the MPC becomes particularly crucial here: the higher the MPC, the more of this money transfer makes its way to businesses, which, through the multiplier effect, can significantly support economic recovery and generate GDP growth.